Charlotte Edwards Cup: Marie Kelly hits majestic 53-ball century as Central Sparks defeat Southern Vipers

 Next up ➡️ @VipersKSL on Saturday at the Ageas Bowl pic.twitter.com/8oRXnRlKHn

-17-year-old Alice Capsey - one of the stars of the Hundred - continued her fine form, making 38 from 28 balls as the Stars posted a formidable total of 175-6 after being inserted by the visitors.
+17-year-old Alice Capsey - one of the stars of the Hundred - continued her fine form; making 38 from 28 balls as the Stars posted a formidable total of 175-6, having been inserted by the visitors.

 Alice Davidson-Richards made an unbeaten 41 from 25 balls, while captain Tash Farrant (35 off 18) struck seven boundaries as the Stars finished with a flourish.